mrkkrp/zip/README.md

 and also gives its user full control over extra fields that are written to file headers, so the user can store arbitrary information about file in the archive.

-### File names

-The library uses API that makes it impossible to create archive with non-portable or invalid file names in it.

 ## Quick start